rail-pay/rail/packages/client/README.md

 ```js
 const memberStats = await vault.getMemberStats('0x12345...')
 ```
-Get the withdrawable DATA tokens in the DU for a member:
+Get the withdrawable DATA tokens in the Vault for a member:
 ```js
 // Returns a BigNumber
 const balance = await vault.getWithdrawableEarnings('0x12345...')